Not Hitting Your Performance Goals? Mouth Breathing Might Be the Roadblock

 “We can develop faulty breathing patterns that compromise our day-to-day state, our physical and cognitive performance, and our recovery, without even realizing it,” said Patrick McKeown, XPT Advisor, Buteyko breathing expert, and author of The Oxygen Advantage.

-Sometimes a more progressive coach will ask you to focus on and control your breath during workouts.
+Sometimes, a more progressive coach will ask you to focus on breath and teach you how to breathe during a workout.
 This can help you stabilize your torso in power/strength exercises like deadlifts and squats, maintain a solid tempo in rhythmical movements like kettlebell swings, and boost your endurance in aerobic activities such as cycling, rowing, and running.
 Best case scenario, you transfer this newfound breath awareness to the other 23 hours in your day.
 But many people don’t—they go right back to letting breathing just happen outside the gym.

 Patrick McKeown’s Tips for Replacing Mouth Breathing with Nasal Breaths

-So with all this said, what are you supposed to do about it?
+With all this said, what are you supposed to do about it?
+What is the correct way to breathe when exercising?
 While you might be tempted to go right for what you think matters most—training and competition—you’d be better off beginning with how you breathe when just going through everyday life.
 Here are five steps McKeown recommends to retool your breathing pattern:

-In the next installment of this blog series, we’ll move on to exploring the significance of how you breathe at night, and give you some tips that will enhance your sleep quality, reduce evening stress, and make you feel more fully rested upon waking.
+In the next installment of this series, we’ll move on to exploring the significance of how you breathe at night, and give you some tips to enhance your sleep quality, reduce evening stress, and make you feel more fully rested upon waking.
 Until then, breathe easy (and through your nose!).